Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

 where, as we did for the resonator, we have assumed $L_{\rm PU} \gg L_{\rm IN}$, so as to maximize SNR.

 The ratio of the SNR-squared for broadband and resonant searches is, from (\ref{eq:SNR_opt_total}),

-We now focus on particular limits relevant to the frequency range in question.
+We now focus on particular limits of equation (\ref{eq:ResvBroad_Gamma}), which are relevant to the frequency range 1 kHz-100 MHz of our two example scans.
 Assume that both experiments are conducted at a temperature of 10 mK.
-Then, in the frequency range of 1 kHz to 100 MHz, the high thermal-occupation limit $n(\nu_{\rm DM}^{0}) \gg 1$ applies.
-In this regime, $\xi_{\rm opt}\approx 2n(\nu_{\rm DM}^{0})$, so we find
+Then, the high-thermal-occupation limit $n(\nu_{\rm DM}^{0}) \gg 1$ applies, and $\xi^{\rm opt}\approx 2n(\nu_{\rm DM}^{0})$, so we find

 We calculated the optimal resonator sensitivity under the assumption that the sensitivity quality factor is much larger than unity, which is appropriate at 10 mK for internal Qs on the order of one million down to resonance frequencies of approximately $\sim$ 1 kHz.
-This condition implies that $Q \gg n(\nu_{\rm DM}^{0})$, so we find
+This condition implies that $Q \gg n(\nu_{\rm DM}^{0})$ (see eq. (\ref{eq:InvN_Spectrum_Q})) , so we find

 The above expression has the expected parametric dependence on quality factor and thermal occupation number.
 From the discussion of Fig. \ref{fig:PhiVcrit_v_opt} and eq. (\ref{eq:NoiseNumber_Broad_Opt}), the noise-equivalent number for an optimized resonator at frequency $\nu_{\rm DM}^{0}$ is lower than that for the broadband search by a factor of $\sim Q/n(\nu_{\rm DM}^{0})$.
 The noise number for the resonator is dominated by the thermal noise, varying as $\sim n$, while the noise number for the broadband search is dominated by the amplifier noise, varying as $\sim Q$.
 The broadband search spends more time integrating at a given frequency than the resonant search, with the ratio of integration times being proportional to the sensitivity quality factor $\sim Q/n(\nu_{\rm DM}^{0})$.
 The SNR is inversely proportional to the noise-equivalent number and varies as the square root of integration time.
 Thus, we find that the parametric dependence of $\Gamma$ on quality factor and thermal occupation number is $\sim (\sqrt{n(\nu_{\rm DM}^{0})/Q} \times Q/n(\nu_{\rm DM}^{0}))^{2} = Q/n(\nu_{\rm DM}^{0})$, which matches (\ref{eq:Gamma_parametric}).
 The numerical prefactor in the first fraction of (\ref{eq:Gamma_parametric}) is not far from unity--approximately 0.03 for the wide band scan ($\nu_{l}=10$ kHz and $\nu_{h}=100$ MHz) and 0.13 for the low-frequency scan ($\nu_{l}=1$ kHz and $\nu_{h}=10$ kHz).
 We thus find that the resonator sensitivity is superior to the sensitivity of the broadband search.